Beaumont Hospital

 Referral Information

 Access to CT is available between the hours of 8.00am - 8.00pm, on an appointment only basis.
 A letter from the referring clinician is required for CT scans.
 Only referrals from Beaumont consultants will be accepted.
-Appointments can be made for CT scans by phoning (01) 809 2786 (Jackie/Ann) or by emailing ctreferrals@beaumont.ie
+Appointments can be made for CT scans by phoning (01) 809 2786 (Jackie/Paula) or by emailing ctreferrals@beaumont.ie

 Please note that we no longer accept fax as a form of referral.